An overview of action

 During the first wave we set out a recovery roadmap at the end of April designed to build recovery over the next 5 years and beyond.

-IMPALA also issued a set of second wave recommendations at the end of November 2020, to address the increased importance of co-ordination as the sector moves in and out of differing levels of restrictions across Europe.
+IMPALA also issued a set of second wave recommendations at the end of November 2020, to address the increased importance of co-ordination as the sector was moving in and out of differing levels of restrictions across Europe.

 Our mapping tool promotes best practices and encourages co-ordination.
 That's important because the EU and national governments continue to react